Role of orbital selectivity on crystal structures and electronic states in BiMnO$_3$ and LaMnO$_3$ perovskites

 In BiMnO$_3$ there is an intermediate phase, in which electronic occupancies on the two Mn atoms are very different.
 Mn$_1$ keeps orbital polarization close to its room temperature value, while Mn$_2$ looses its polarization in this temperature range.
 As we will see later from structural optimization, such results is hard to guess from crystal structure alone, as the Mn$_2$ octahedra remain quite distorted in this intermediate phase.

 If Fig.~\ref{fig1} we show temperature evolution of the density of states (DOS) for both $t_{2g}$ and $e_g$ orbitals.
 We also display structural information of the experimental structure.
 Each octahedra has three different types of Mn-O bond-lengths, which are displayed as red horizontal bars.
 We label them as short (\textbf{s}$\sim$1.9), medium (\textbf{m}$\sim$2.0) and long (\textbf{l}$\gtrsim$2.1).
-We also provide distortion parameters for octahedra, namely, the \textit{bond distortion index} $\textbf{D}=\sum\limits_{i=1}^6 |l_i-l_{av}|/(6\, l_{av})$ and the \textit{bond angle variance} $\textbf{S}=\sum\limits_{i=1}^8 (\phi_i-90^o)^2/7$~\cite{Vesta_Momma_db5098}.
-Here $l_i$ and $\phi_i$ are the bond distances and bond-angles, respectively. $l_{av}$ is the average bond length. $\textbf{D}$ and $\textbf{S}$ are zero for an ideal octahedra.
+We also provide distortion parameters for octahedra~\cite{Vesta_Momma_db5098}, namely, the \textit{bond distortion index} $\textbf{D}=1000 \sum\limits_{i=1}^6 |l_i-l_{av}|/(6\, l_{av})$ and the \textit{bond angle variance} $\textbf{S}=\sum\limits_{i=1}^8 (\phi_i-90^o)^2/7$.
+Here $l_i$ and $\phi_i$ are the bond distances and bond-angles, respectively. $l_{av}$ is the average bond length.
+Compared to Ref. ~\cite{Vesta_Momma_db5098}, we use a formula for $\textbf{D}$ with a multiplying factor of 1000. $\textbf{D}$ and $\textbf{S}$ are zero for an ideal octahedra.

 At all temperatures and in both compounds $t_{2g}$ electrons are in the Mott insulating state, and remain gapped even in the high temperature metallic phase (see Figs.~\ref{fig1} and ~\ref{fig3}).
 This can be verified by looking at the $t_{2g}$ self-energy, which has a pole inside the gap even when the $e_{g}$ density of states shows metallic behavior (see online materials F to H ).
 This state is commonly called \textit{orbital-selective Mott state}~\cite{OrbitalSelectiveFirst,orbitalSelective,Hunds_Georges}, and was first introduced in Ref.~\onlinecite{OrbitalSelectiveFirst} to explain the properties of Ca$_{2-x}$Sr$_{x}$RuO$_4$ in which spin-$1/2$ local moments coexist with metallic transport.
 Such a picture of \textit{frozen high-spin} $t_{2g}$ electrons in LaMnO$_3$ was postulated already in the very early works on the double-exchange model~\cite{Zener,Anderson,deGennes}, and was also assumed in the previous DMFT calculations within the minimal two orbital Hubbard model~\cite{Pavarini,Leonov}.
 In the limit of weak correlations among $e_g$ electrons, coexisting with the \textit{high-spin core} $t_{2g}$ states, the DMFT problem maps to the ferromagnetic Kondo model, which was shown in Ref.~\onlinecite{Giant_magnetoresistance_FMKondo} to explain qualitatively the giant magnetoresistance in doped LaMnO$_3$.
 Nevertheless, to the best our knowledge, direct DMFT simulations with equal dynamic treatment of both $t_{2g}$ and $e_g$ orbitals was lacking, hence the theoretical photoemission spectra and position of the $t_{2g}$ states was unknown.
 Moreover, as we will see in BiMnO$_3$ the approximation of $t_{2g}$ electrons as \textit{frozen high-spin core} is not really adequate.